vektra/mockery/README.md

 factory := mocks.NewFactory(t)
 ```

+The constructor sets up common functionalities automatically
-The `AssertExpectations` method is registered automatically inside the constructor via `t.Cleanup()` method.
+- The `AssertExpectations` method is registered to be called at the end of the tests via `t.Cleanup()` method.
+- The testing.TB interface is registered on the `mock.Mock` so that tests don't panic when a call on the mock is unexpected.

 Extended Flag Descriptions
 --------------------------